katahiromz/EGA/EGA-Manual.md

   usage: not_equal(value1, value2)
 ```

 Compares two values.
 Returns 1 if `value1` was different from `value2`.
-Returns zero otherwise.
+Otherwise returns zero.
 Same as `!=`.

 ### EGA '`or`' Function